Mel Gibson: Hacksaw Ridge

 In 2014, Gibson signed on to direct Hacksaw Ridge, a World War II drama based on the true story of conscientious objector Desmond T. Doss, played by Andrew Garfield.

-The film premiered at the 73rd Venice Film Festival in September 2016 and received what The New Zealand Herald calls "rave reviews".
-It has won or been nominated for many awards, including Golden Globe nominations for Best Picture, Best Director for Gibson, and Best Actor for Garfield.
+The film premiered at the 73rd Venice Film Festival in September 2016 and received what The New Zealand Herald called "rave reviews".
+It won or was nominated for many awards, including Golden Globe nominations for Best Picture, Best Director for Gibson, and Best Actor for Garfield.
 Hacksaw Ridge was also nominated for an Academy Award for Best Picture, Best Director, Best Actor, Best Sound Editing, Best Sound Mixing, and Best Film Editing.

 The film grossed $164 million worldwide, four times its production costs.

+Flight Risk

+In May 2023, it was announced that Gibson would direct a film titled Flight Risk, starring Mark Wahlberg.
+Set to be released by Lionsgate, the film will star Wahlberg as "a pilot transporting a dangerous criminal for trial."
+It was later reported that the film had begun shooting in Las Vegas on June 16.
+Filming was reportedly unaffected by the SAG-AFTRA strike, having been exempted as an independent project.
+Flight Risk was released in the United States on January 24, 2025.